Agricultural Literacy Curriculum Matrix

 Activity 1: Extracting Strawberry DNA

-- Review and discuss the information provided in the Background with students.
+- Review and discuss the information provided in the Background Agricultural Connections section of the lesson with students.
 Pass out a Strawberry DNA Extraction Lab activity sheet to each student.

-- Guide students through the following instructions, which are also provided on their lab activity sheets:
+- Guide students through the following instructions, which are also provided on their lab activity sheet:

 - Collect your materials.